-His latest monograph, In the Shadow of the Cold War: American Foreign Policy from George Bush Sr. to Donald Trump (New York: Cambridge University Press, 2020) has been called ‘a cogent, graceful, provocative account’ of its subject.
+Tim Lynch is Professor in American Politics at the University of Melbourne and currently the Milward L. Simpson Visiting Fulbright Professor at the University of Wyoming.
+His latest book, In the Shadow of the Cold War: American Foreign Policy from George Bush Sr. to Donald Trump (Cambridge, 2020), has been called ‘a cogent, graceful, provocative account’ of its subject.

 His co-authored book, After Bush: the Case for Continuity in American Foreign Policy (Cambridge, 2008), won the Richard Neustadt Book Prize and became a best-selling international security text.
 He is editor of the two-volume Oxford Encyclopedia of American Military and Diplomatic History (2013).

 At Melbourne, Tim led the team that created the Master of Marketing Communications – the fastest growing degree in the Faculty of Arts’ history.
 He was co-creator and convenor of the sell-out 10 Great Books Melbourne Masterclass, 2014-20.
 As Associate Dean (International), 2020-22, Prof Lynch led the Faculty’s international response to covid-19.

 Twice a Fulbright scholar, Tim holds a PhD in political science from Boston College, USA.
 He is a citizen of Australia and Great Britain.